🌙 Dad of the Roads Education

 Consistency is the secret ingredient in successful bedtime routines.
 When children know what to expect each night, their bodies and minds prepare for sleep automatically.

-This guide examines Quiet Time within the broader context of Consistent Approach, providing evidence-based information for parents seeking to establish healthy bedtime routines for their children.
+This guide examines Physical Growth within the broader context of Consistent Approach, providing evidence-based information for parents seeking to establish healthy bedtime routines for their children.

 Children need structure to grow healthy, both physically and mentally.
 One of the most important habits parents can teach is going to bed at the same time every day.
 A consistent bedtime routine helps children develop discipline, improve behavior, and understand how to restore their energy after a long day.